 On the walls, there are some signs of restoration as here and there some cement plastering can be seen, but we do not know who did that.
 There are two graves, apparently one male and one female, that lie between the two walls.
 Some say that they belong to a couple and some say that they belong to the soldiers.
 But whoever they are, they are revered even today as the graves were adorned with new Chaddars.
 Some distance ahead, there is a dargah of Baba Akbar Shah.
 Now we could not make out much about the Baba.
 But from the shops outside it looks like many people come here to pay respects.

 Well with healing powers

 Standing there on the walls, one wonders how come some excavations have not been carried out here.
-And how come there are no efforts to restore this important part of city’s past.
-And this led me to basic search on ASI website.
+And how come there are no efforts to restore this important part of the city’s past?
+And this led me to basic search on the ASI website.
 This is what they have to say about this site.

-A small trench to the s. of the Qutub Minar has indicated that this was the residential part of Lal Kot, at least in Sultanate times, for on either side of a 1.52 m wide street here flanked portions of houses.
+A small trench to the south of the Qutub Minar has indicated that this was the residential part, at least in Sultanate times, for on either side of a 1.52 m wide street here flanked portions of houses.
 Drains from these houses join an open lime-plastered gutter running in the middle of the street, which shows several road levels.

 The pottery from these excavations can be divided into two phases.
 From the lower levels come plain red wares, sometimes slipped, the main types of which correspond generally with those of the topmost stratum of Ahicchatra, c.
 850-1100.
 From the middle depth of the upper levels come glazed ware and associated black-slipped grey ware.
 The two phases are separated here by a deposit of ash and earth mixed with debris.